my1396/R-Notes/1100-Stata.Rmd

   Example: `0-master.do`, `1-data-clean.do`, `2-stylized-facts.do`, …

-  You can then organize them in sub-do-files: if you have diﬀerent set of stylized facts, you
+  You can then organize them in sub-do-files: if you have different set of stylized facts, you

   could have: `2.1-stylized-facts-geography.do`, `2.2-stylized-facts-count.do` etc. . . .